FreneticLLC/FreneticModelConverter/README.md

 This project is fairly stable, but has some trouble with AssImp reading files weirdly.

+Due to limits with AssImp, this runs on Windows only, but produces files that work anywhere.

 ## The Format

 This format exists primarily for the sake of having a model format that [the Frenetic Game Engine](https://github.com/FreneticLLC/FreneticGameEngine) can rely on.

 The format has the following properties:
-- **Unambigious.** This means there are no variants or oddities allowed.
+- **Unambiguous.** This means there are no variants or oddities allowed.
 This is a problem with many common file formats and makes it difficulty to reliably load model files produced by different sources.
 As an example of the lack of ambiguity: all faces are triangles, no quads or anything else.
 - **Space-efficient.** This means the data is stored as raw small data (and then automatically compressed as well).
 This is a problem with many FOSS file formats that use very long ways of writing simple data (eg `.obj` and `.dae` are based on text, which is the opposite of space-efficient).
 - **Stores all model data.** This means that all data required for a 3D model is included - vertex positions, face vertex IDs, normal vectors, texture coordinates, bones and their vertex weights.
 - **Does not store non-model data.** This means that data related to 3D projects, but not specific to a 3D model, is excluded - cameras, animations, etc. are left out (animations can be tracked separately).